dianeyeo/mth251/slides.md

 <br/>

 <p class="norm">
-👉 memory management is one of the biggest challenges to programmers.
+👉 memory management is one of the biggest programming challenges.
 </p>

 <!--